glic3rinu/passlib/docs/lib/passlib.context-tutorial.rst

     In the above code, the 'category' kwd can be omitted entirely, *OR* set to a string matching a user category specified in the policy file.
     In the latter case, any category-specific policy settings will be enforced.

-    For this example, assume it's ``None`` for most users, and ``"admin"`` for special users. this namespace is entirely application chosen, it just has to match the policy file.
+    For the purposes of this example (and the sample config file listed above), it's assumed this value will be ``None`` for most users, and ``"admin"`` for special users.
+    This namespace is entirely up to the application, it just has to match the category names used in the config file.

     See :ref:`user-categories` for more details.